 This post examines the virtue of honor.
-It is meant mostly as an exploration of what other people have learned about this virtue, rather than as me expressing my own opinions about it, though I’ve been selective about what I found interesting or credible, according to my own inclinations.
-I wrote this not as an expert on the topic, but as someone who wants to learn more about it.
-I hope it will be helpful to people who want to know more about this virtue and how to nurture it.
+I mean to explore what other people have learned about this virtue, rather than to express my own opinions about it, though I’ve been selective about what I found interesting or credible, according to my own inclinations.
+I wrote this not as an expert, but as someone who wants to learn.
+I hope it helps people who want to know more about this virtue and how to nurture it.

 What is honor?